wso2/docs-is/en/docs/guides/login/oidc-federated-idp-initiated-logout.md

 1. User initiates the logout from **Application2**.
 2. The logout request is sent to the federated **OIDC provider**.
 3. The federated **OIDC provider** handles the request and propagates the logout request to **WSO2 IS**.
-4. After receiving the logout request from the federated identity provider, **WSO2 IS** processes the request and terminates the session.
+4. After receiving the logout request from the federated IdP, **WSO2 IS** processes the request and terminates the session.
 5. WSO2 IS then sends back a logout response to the OIDC provider.
-6. Since the session is terminated on WSO2 IS, the logout request is propogated to all the connected relying parties (RPs).
+6. Since the session is terminated on WSO2 IS, the logout request is propagated to all the connected relying parties (RPs).
 7. User is logged out from **Application1**.

 !!! note